stamourv/recipes/jerk-chicken.md

 * Mix everything except the chicken into a marinade.
 * Poke the chicken with a fork, to help the marinade.
 * Marinate the chicken for at least a day.
 * Cook however you like.

+## Notes

-It's great on the grill, but the oven (350F for 30ish mins, with the marinade) works too.
+* It's great on the grill, but the oven (350F for 30ish mins, with the marinade) works too.
 Tends to be dry when cooked in a pan.

-## Notes
+## Variants

 * Some recipes add lime juice, or cinnamon, or black pepper, etc.
-* Works well with chicken thighs as well.
 * For a vegetarian version, excellent with portobellos.
 4 per recipe.
+  Goes great with halloumi cheese for a bit of extra protein.

 ## Source